RavinduThaveesha/spell-checker/README.md

 For words that seem to be incorrect, it suggest words that are similar and seem to be correct versions of those words.

-This is a part of post graduate module project and bigram,unigram,dictionary lookup and probability techniques used to develop this class.
+This is a part of post graduate module(Natural Language Processing) project and bigram,unigram,dictionary lookup and probability techniques used to develop this class.

 ## Process